aws-solutions/media-services-application-mapper/INSTALL.md

 ### Template 1: CloudFormation for the DynamoDB Tables

 This template will create a stack for the tables, indices, and capacity autoscaling rules.
+The first time a stack is created from this template, defaults are added to scan and display cloud resources in the current region only.
+These settings can be updated in the tool to expand the inventory coverage to other regions.

 `https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/msam/msam-dynamodb-release.json`